mqlstam/VinylPlatz/README.md

 - Rating and reviewing purchased vinyl records
 - Filtering and sorting vinyl records based on various criteria
 - Transaction history for users
-- Overview of ratings and reviews for each vinyl record

 ## Technologies Used